jephilp/OpenWorkbench/README.md

 To get started I'm going to add my Logic Analyzer.
 It's built off of the Pi Pico Analyzer project but includes some things that I thought would be useful or nice.
 There's always room for improvement and I hope everyone will contribute.

 ## To Do:
--Create a list of basic BUILDABLE equipment.
+- Create a list of basic BUILDABLE equipment.
--Create a list of BUYABLE equipment.
+- Create a list of BUYABLE equipment.
--Choose a mounting system (I'm thinking DIN rails).
+- Choose a mounting system (I'm thinking DIN rails).